isomerpages/tp-virtualcampus/_events/Student Happenings.md

 You will be able to gain community awareness, community engagement skills and befriending skills as you uplift the residents and merchants within the East Coast GRC through ground-up initiatives and projects.
 These projects will fall under the three main categories of Care, Green, and Vibrant.

 Join us in this adventure if you are an Eastie, 16 years old and above, interested and ready to **serve the community in the East** from March to Oct 2023.
+Recruitment ends on **12 March 2023**.
 Thank you.

 For more information / to sign up: [https://www.youthbank.sg/eventdetail/?eventid=994](https://www.youthbank.sg/eventdetail/?eventid=994)